windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ![AI BOT](./ai-bot.png 'AI BOT')
 _**Midjourney prompt:** a blog cover about a discord bot that answers questions about technical documentations, surrended by books --aspect 3:2_

-## Replace a Sass
+## Replace a SaaS

+This blog series cheeky title is to emphasize that you don't always need a dedicated SaaS to solve a problem.
+You can often build your own minimal but specific to your needs solution on your own, and stop accumulating subscriptions.

-This blog series is about replacing a Sass with Windmill.
-Today, we will replace a Sass that answers questions about technical documentation with a bot that uses Windmill, OpenAI, and Supabase.
+Today, we will create a bot that answers questions about technical documentation with a bot that uses Windmill, OpenAI, and Supabase with an approval step.

+## Demo

+<video
+	className="border-2 rounded-xl object-cover w-full h-full"
+	autoPlay
+	loop
+	controls
+	src="/videos/demo-bot.mp4"
+/>

+To directly setup your own bot on Windmill (Self-hosted or cloud), you can skip the following sections and go directly to the [quick start](#quick-start) section.

 ## Supabase

-I choose to store my embeddings in Supabase.
-I've followed this tutorial to set up my Supabase database and table: https://supabase.com/blog/openai-embeddings-postgres-vector.
+We will use Supabase to store my embeddings, by taking inspiration from this tutorial: https://supabase.com/blog/openai-embeddings-postgres-vector.

 You'll need to follow this tutorial up to the point where you have created a table with the `pgvector` extension enabled, and you have created a the `match_documents` function.

-The only difference is that I store the link of the documentation page for each embedding, so I can give relevant links when answering.
+The only difference is that we will store the link of the documentation page for each embedding to also provide the sources.

-## Create a scheduled flow that scrapes the Windmill documentation
+## Create a scheduled flow that ingest your data and create embeddings

-To provide accurate answers to user queries, we need to scrape the Windmill documentation and store it in a suitable format.
+We need to ingest a data source, here the Windmill documentation.
 We can accomplish this by creating a scheduled flow that periodically retrieves the documentation from the Windmill repository on GitHub, creates embeddings using OpenAI, and stores the embeddings in Supabase using pgvector.

 ### Flow overview